 Missouri law is unique in a number of ways.
 In many states, refusing the breathalyzer denies the state substantial evidence if needed for conviction, even if it results in an automatic license suspension.
 The separate BAC charge under Missouri law makes it easier for the state to convict for DWI without evidence of a failed chemical test.

 Additionally, even if you beat the criminal charge or successfully seek a reduction or dismissal, the administrative case may still result in the loss of your driver’s license.
 Once an arrest occurs, the state will send a notice of suspension/revocation of driving privileges (Form 2385), which gives a defendant just 15 days to request an administrative hearing.
 Those who do not request a hearing, face automatic suspension.

-An experienced St. Louis drunk driving defense lawyer can work to defend clients in both cases.
+An experienced St. Charles DWI lawyer can work to defend clients in both cases.
 The reality is the state counts on the vast majority of defendants to simply accept fault.
 But with the many consequences associated with conviction, including financial costs that often top $10,000 including years of drastically increased insurance premiums, defending yourself is always the best course of action.
 This is particularly true when you consider the significant increase in penalties for a subsequent conviction.